Deon Fredericks has been appointed as struggling SAA’s interim chief financial officer (CFO) effective from 15 October.

 Born in Kuilsrivier in Cape Town, he is a strong defender of sustainable entities.
 Fredericks a leader who has built up valuable experience in finance at Telkom for decades.

-He has been part of finance team that has helped Telkom transform from being a monopoly into a competitor against thriving rivals – mobile phone operators, Internet Service Providers and fibre players.
+He has been part of finance team that has helped Telkom transform from being a monopoly into a competitor against thriving rivals – mobile phone operators, Internet Service Providers, fibre players and content players such as Netflix (remember he was once at Telkom Media which was aimed at competing with Africa’s largest Pay-TV operator Multichoice).

 When Telkom appointed Fredericks to the position of CFO in 2014 the big boss Sipho Maseko stated: